rust-lang/rfcs/text/0000-generalized-type-ascription.md

 [RFC 803] introduced type ascription in expression contexts stating that you may write `expr : Type` to ensure that `expr` is of a well-formed type `Type`.
-This includes subtyping and triggering [implicit coercions].
+This includes sub-typing and triggering [implicit coercions].
 However, unlike with the `as` operator, type ascription may not trigger explicit coercions.
 As an example, consider: